-A catalog of BLM wild horses offered for adoption Saturday is posted online at www.blm.gov/nv/st/en/fo/carson_city_field.html.
+A catalog of BLM wild horses offered for the adoption is posted online at www.blm.gov/nv/st/en/fo/carson_city_field.html.
 Frequently asked questions about the program are answered at the same site.
 Copies of the catalog are also available at BLM offices in Reno and Carson City.

-To pre-qualify for the weekend adoption call, 885-6146.
+To pre-qualify for the weekend adoption, call 885-6146.

 Potential adopters are asked to enter the Northern Nevada Correctional Center off Snyder Avenue on the south side of Carson City.
 From U.S. 395, take Snyder Avenue east for 1.5 miles to the entrance to the Northern Nevada Correctional Center.
 Turn right (south) and watch for signs and event personnel at the extreme south end of the facility directing event participants to the horse corrals and parking.

 NNCC rules prohibit the public from wearing any blue clothing, blue jeans, tank tops or shorts at the auction.
-Also, no cell phones, cameras or recording devices.
+Also, please no cell phones, cameras or recording devices.